 What is a premise, and why do you need one?

 A premise distills your novel idea down to a single sentence.
-The sentence will guide your entire writing and publishing process from beginning to end.
+This sentence will guide your entire writing and publishing process from beginning to end.
+It hooks the reader and captures the high stakes (and other major details) that advance and challenge the protagonist and plot.

 It can also be a bit like an elevator pitch for your book.
 If someone asks you what your novel is about, you can share your premise to explain your story.

-A premise is also the most important part of a query letter or book proposal, and so a good premise can actually help you get published.
+Also, a premise is the most important part of a query letter or book proposal, so a good premise can actually help you get published.

 What’s an example of a novel premise?

-Here’s an example premise from The Wizard of Oz by L. Frank Baum:
+Here’s an example from The Wizard of Oz by L. Frank Baum:

 A young girl is swept away to a magical land by a tornado and must embark on a quest to see the wizard who can help her return home.